Avenger (truck)

-The Avenger monster truck, piloted by Columbus, Michigan native Jim Koehler, was created in 1997.
+The Avenger was created in 1997 by Columbus, Michigan native Jim Koehler.
 The original monster truck sported a forest green Chevrolet S10 body style and a teal chassis and rims.
-With the exception of World Finals 14, the Avenger truck has always sported at least three flaming skulls (one on each side and one on the hood) and flowing flames running from the wheel wells.
+With the exception of the design featured at World Finals 14, the Avenger truck has always sported at least three flaming skulls (one on each side and one on the hood) and flowing flames running from the wheel wells.
 As time passed, the S10 body was replaced by a 1957 Chevrolet Bel-Air body with bright green headlights, which is the same body style that is run today by "Mr. Excitement."

-Avenger is out of the Team Scream stable, which also features the Brutus, Mega-Bite, Spike, and Wrecking Crew monster trucks.
-The original Avenger chassis is currently run as Wrecking Crew by Steve Koehler, Jim's brother.
+Avenger is out of the Team Scream stable, which also features the Brutus, Mega-Bite, Spike, Rage, Axe, and Wrecking Crew trucks.
+The original Avenger chassis is currently retired, while the second one is currently being run as Axe with young driver Joe Foley behind the wheel.

 Body styles

-Avenger and Jim Koehler is now the only truck and driver to compete in every Monster Jam World Finals.
-Tom Meents was the other to compete in all until missing World Finals 18 due to a back injury until he returned for the Monster Jam Path of Destruction Tour in Foxborough.
-The World Finals is the home to various versions of the Avenger truck, which are:
+Avenger and Jim Koehler is now the only truck and driver to compete in all 24 iterations of the Monster Jam World Finals, which began in 2000.
+Tom Meents was the other to compete in all until missing World Finals 18 due to a back injury until he returned for the 2017 Monster Jam Path of Destruction Tour in Foxborough.
+There are various versions of the Avenger truck, which are: